TranNhi27/SCORE/README.md

   "txHash": "0x60095598a8046347c68975c4527d7f7f54a7c99b3a1f7fd7ef6f471023c66bf0"
 }
 ```
-=> 0x3 is 3 times presenting in class => student can withdral when the course finish
+=> 0x3 is 3 times presenting in class => student can withdraw when the course finish

 ## Student withdraw tuition after the course
 ```